Jennifer Lopez Lets It All Hang Out In Black Thong & Barely-There Tank Top

 Jennifer Lopez is flaunting her famous curves in the new music video for the remix of her song, “Medicine”, featuring DJ Steve Aoki.

-According to The Daily Mail, in the video JLo’s hard body is on full display as she parades around in skimpy outfits and even dances on a stripper pole, which she may have learned to do for her upcoming movie, Hustlers, where she play an exotic dancer.
+According to The Daily Mail, in the video JLo’s hard body is on full display as she parades around in skimpy outfits and even dances on a stripper pole, which she may have learned to do for her upcoming movie, Hustlers, where she played an exotic dancer.

 Lopez is seen sporting a tiny black tank top with the word “Karma” printed on it.
 Jennifer goes braless under the top, which gives fans a peek at her bare chest underneath.